sylc/dkill/README.md

 deno install --unstable --allow-run --allow-net https://deno.land/x/dkill@v0.6.2/cli.ts
 ```

-You can then access use it using command `dkill`
+You can then use it using command `dkill`

 ```
 $ dkill --help